 Create API Developer Portals to drive API Adoption

 Your portal should meet developer requirements at different stages of their API journey.
-A developer journey can be classified into five stages; discover, evaluate, get started, develop/ troubleshoot, and maintain.
+A developer's journey can be classified into five stages; discover, evaluate, get started, develop/ troubleshoot, and maintain.
 You can frame the questions that encapsulate the developer requirements across all five stages of their API journey, and ensure that your portal provides answers to these questions.

 You need to select the right developer portal for your business, with two popular choices being Apigee Integrated Portal and a DIY Custom Drupal Portal.
 You can find a comparative analysis of the two portals in our blog post, Decoding Developer Portals: Choosing the Right Option That Works for You.

 As an API Management Services provider, Srijan can help you select the right developer portal for your business.
-Our UX expertise, technical know-how, and consultative approach can point you in the right direction to create a portal that meets developer’s expectations and drives API adoption.
+Our UX expertise, technical know-how, and consultative approach can point you in the right direction to create a portal that meets the developer’s expectations and drives API adoption.